Skip to main content

 • How much time do you spend working in the business?

-There's no fixed formula, but a common benchmark is 40-60% of net business income for most small service businesses where the owner is the primary revenue generator.
+There's no fixed formula, but a common benchmark, recommended by CPAs and consistent with IRS guidance on reasonable compensation, is 40–60% of net business income for most small service businesses where the owner is the primary revenue generator.
 The more your business relies on your personal labor versus systems, employees, or equipment, the higher your salary needs to be relative to total profit.

 Resources for setting salary: Bureau of Labor Statistics data, salary surveys from your industry, job postings for similar roles in your area.
-Document your reasoning.
-If the IRS questions it, you want a paper trail showing you didn't just pick the lowest number you could find.
+Documenting the reasoning is important.
+If the IRS questions it, a paper trail showing the salary wasn't arbitrarily low can make the difference.

 For a deeper look at how to split your pay between salary and distributions, read our salary vs distribution guide.